LINTON & BROMSASH NEWS

 LEAP (Linton Emergency Action Plan)

 Living in a rural community with no public transport can be a serious problem for those people unable to drive.
 If you need help to get to the dentist or doctor or some other medical appointment or other emergency, please contact the coordinators below and be put in touch with an available driver Please also get in touch if you would like to be a volunteer driver.
-Russell Denbigh or Jane Vines See online magazine for contact details available driver at a cost to you of 45p per mile.
+Russell Denbigh or Jane Vines click here to contact available driver at a cost to you of 45p per mile.